jsh58/Genrich/README.md

   -q  <float>      Maximum q-value (FDR-adjusted p-value; def.
 0.05) -p  <float>      Maximum p-value (overrides -q if set)
 ```
-* This is the threshold below which a base is considered significantly enriched in the experimental sample(s) vs. the control/background.
-Note that the significance value is automatically converted to a -log<sub>10</sub> scale.
+* These parameters establish the statistical threshold below which a base is considered significantly enriched in the experimental sample(s) vs. the control/background.
+The significance value is automatically converted to a -log<sub>10</sub> scale by Genrich.
 * When `-p` is selected, *q*-values are not calculated (reported as `-1`).
 <br><br>

 ```
   -a  <float>      Minimum AUC for a peak (def.
 20.0)
 ```
 * The peak-calling method requires that, for a peak to be called, the total significance of the region must exceed a minimum value.
-The total significance is calculated as the sum of the -log(*q*) values above the `-q` threshold over the length of the region (i.e. the area under the -log(*q*) "curve").
+The total significance is calculated as the sum of the -log(*q*) values above the threshold set by `-q` over the length of the region (i.e. the Area Under the -log(*q*) Curve; see Fig. 1).
 * If a `-p` threshold is specified, the area under the -log(*p*) curve is calculated.
 <br><br>

 ```
   -l  <int>        Minimum length of a peak (def.
 0)
 ```
-* With this option, all called peaks are required to have at least the specified minimum length.
-Any potential peaks whose lengths are below that threshold are eliminated, regardless of the significance.
+* With this option, any potential peak whose length is below the specified value is discarded, regardless of its significance.
 The default of 0 means that no peaks are eliminated on this basis.
 <br><br>

 ```